Microsoft SQL Server - OpenTelemetry Collector

 Make sure logging is turned on in SQL Server.
 Follow this documentation to enable it.

-The ERRORLOG is typically in UTF-16LE encoding, however, be sure to verify the file encoding used in your SQL Server configuration.
+The ERRORLOG is typically in UTF-16LE encoding on Windows and Linux both.
+Be sure to verify the file encoding used in your SQL Server configuration.

 ACL Support